Anju-Chowdary/DAA-Project/README.md

 Paper Published for the above work
 ## **P, Anju Chowdary and Sri Hanish Kumar, Meka Sai and BG, Shresta and Mahithi Reddy, T. and Bindu Sree, Mandapati and Ramasamy, Gayathri, Optimizing Job Shop Scheduling: A Comparative Study of Metaheuristic Algorithms (November 15, 2024).
 Available at SSRN: https://ssrn.com/abstract=5091503 or http://dx.doi.org/10.2139/ssrn.5091503**

+## To use this:

+1. Download the ZIP file and extract it.
+2. Run `trail.py`.
+3. **Do not make any changes** to the directory or files inside the ZIP—keep the structure intact.
+4. Make sure to adjust the file paths in the code to match the locations on your machine.